wdv4758h/pypy-extradoc/talk/ep2014/stm/talk.rst

   - basics work
   - best case 25-40% overhead (much better than originally planned)
-  - parallelizing user locks not done yet (see "with atomic")
+  - app locks not done yet ("with atomic" workaround)
   - tons of things to improve
   - tons of things to improve
   - tons of things to improve